 The sporty theme continues inside, where Cupra’s designers have done a decent job of reworking the ID.3 somewhat austere cabin.
 Although all the instrumentation and infotainment is the same, albeit with liberally applied copper trim, there are a few key differences.
 The centre console is much wider in the Cupra, which isn’t great news if you’re long of leg.
-It does, however, feel like a cabin designed to please the driver, and thanks to some clever racing-car-esque fabrics and trims, it does feel a more involving place to spend time.
-The sports seats are vastly more supportive than those fitted to the ID.3, but the sportiness and bulk comes at the expense of space or at least perceived space.
-With the lower roofline, dark trim and those race-style seats, it does feel a little more snug in the back.
-If you’re looking at the Born as a family car, the panoramic roof offers a decent solution to lighting up the atmosphere.
+It does, however, add extra storage and make it feel like a cabin designed to please the driver.

 Like the ID.3, the Born uses its centrally-mounted display as a hub for most of the car’s functions - from heating to the radio.
-And while the latest version of the software is a big improvement on early ID.3s, it’s still not as slick or as quick-witted as it needs to be.
-Let’s hope that Volkswagen’s push to get the user experience improved via over the air (OTA) updates continues to yield results.
+It gets Cupra-specific fonts and graphics, and in general it seems like a big improvement on early ID.3s.
+But it’s still not as slick or as quick-witted as it needs to be, with infuriating controls for commonly-used features such as the volume.
+The steering wheel controls in particular seem to be in need of some more work.

 As for the Cupra’s all-important battery, performance and range figures, these largely mirror those of the ID.3.
 The Born will be offered with three battery options; 45kWh, 58kWh and 77kWh with power outputs of 150PS (45kWh) and 204PS (58kWh).
 Choose the e-Boost option on the 58kWh pack and that 204PS rises to 226bhp.
 The long-range 77kWh pack comes with e-Boost as standard and generates 226bhp.
 With the e-Boost feature, the Born can go from 0-62mph in 7 seconds (77kWh battery) pack) or 6.6 seconds (58kWh pack).
-The 45kWh and 58kWh packs will be available from launch in the UK later this year with the 77kWh option coming early next year.
+The 45kWh and 58kWh packs will be available from launch, with the 77kWh option coming early in 2023.

 In terms of range, the entry-level 45kWh has a claimed range of 217miles while the 58kWh comes with 263 miles.
 Expect the 77kWh version to have a range of 335 miles when the UK official WLTP figures are announced.